 The first spring camp with the Senators in Orlando proved particularly unsettling.
 The transition from his native island was eased somewhat only by the presence of a handful of other scared Cuban prospects and seasoned Cuban veterans (including Julio Bécquer) with whom he could at least communicate in a familiar tongue.
 One of those few companions was Hilario “Sandy” Valdespino, an eventual Twins teammate, who three years later also smoothed the same transition for another struggling rookie named Tony Oliva.

 During a second Minnesota season, Versalles exhibited signs that he might become a greater force in the offensive lineup as well as an infield anchor.
-Although his batting average dipped nearly 40 points, Zoilo smacked 17 homers, behind only fellow Cuban Chico Fernández of Detroit and Tom Tresh of the Yankees among AL shortstops.
-The slide in batting average may have disappointed, but the upside was a slight drop in infield errors, a 20-point surge in fielding percentage, and a top spot among the league’s shortstops in assists.
+Although his batting average dipped nearly 40 points, Zoilo smacked 17 homers, behind only fellow Cuban Chico Fernández of Detroit, Woodie Held of Cleveland, and Tom Tresh of the Yankees among AL shortstops.
+The slide in batting average may have disappointed, but the upside was a slight drop in errors, a 20-point surge in fielding percentage, and a top spot among the league’s shortstops in assists.
 One reward for such progress was a smattering of American League MVP votes.

 Improvement was even more dramatic during 1963.
-The batting average rose back to .261, he led the league in triples for the first of three straight years, and the glove work was even stronger.
-Versalles was voted to his first All-Star Game that year and earned a Gold Glove for his solid if not spectacular defense.
+The batting average rose back to .261, he led the league in triples for the first of three straight years, and the glove work even showed improvement Versalles was voted to his first All-Star Game that year and earned a Gold Glove for his solid if not spectacular defense.
 The latter award broke the five-season streak of Venezuela’s Luis Aparicio (then playing for the White Sox).
-During the Midsummer Classic in Cleveland, Zoilo relished six successful innings – singling and reaching as a hit batsman in his two plate appearances – before Aparicio replaced him in the seventh.
+During the Midsummer Classic in Cleveland, Zoilo relished six successful innings – singling, walking, and reaching as a hit batsman in his three plate appearances – before Aparicio replaced him in the seventh.